ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 # Configure the metadata service (Beta)
 {: #imd-configure-service}

-Configure the metadata service by obtaining a JSON web token to access the metadata service or IBM Cloud Identity and Access Management (IAM)-enabled services in the account.
-Optionally, exchange the web token for an IAM token.
+Configure the metadata service by obtaining an access token the metadata service.
+Optionally, exchange this token with an IAM token to access IAM-enabled services in the account.
 Create a trusted profile with these access rights to allow the instance to call the metadata service.
 {:shortdesc}

 This service is available only to accounts with special approval to preview this beta feature.